In someone's bad books

 To be in disgrace or out of favour.

-In the Middle Ages 'one's books' was understood to mean 'one's reckoning or cognizance', ie: the esteem in which one was held by others.
+In the Middle Ages 'one's books' was understood to mean 'one's reckoning or cognizance', that is, the esteem in which one was held by others.
 To be 'out of someone's books' meant you were no longer part of their life and of no interest to them.
 This meaning is first recorded in The Parlyament of Deuylles, 1509 - "He is out of our bokes, and we out of his".
 The use of books to indicate favour or disfavour is enshrined in several phrases - 'good books', 'bad books', 'black books'.

 The first of these was 'black books', which appears to have originated by allusion to an actual book.
 In 1592, Robert Greene published his intention to create a Blacke Booke, which was to list the misdemeanors of various classes of criminal.
 As a preamble he wrote his Black Book's Messenger, which included: